technovangelist/katacoda-scenarios/newdd101-1intro/step1.md

     `ls -la`{{execute}}

 2. In most of the sections of this course you will find the instructions for the course on the left, a simple editor and file explorer on the top right, and a terminal on the bottom right.
+Files in the editor are automatically saved.
 3. If you ever create a new file in the terminal the file explorer should update within a few seconds.
 If it doesn't, click the refresh button above the file explorer and the view will update.

     `touch editor/newfile.txt`{{execute}}